pink-junkjard/hyperfiddle/README.md

                   :link/fiddle #:db{:id 17592186045482}     ; new-registration form omitted
                   }}}
 ```
+> `:link/formula` is how Datomic query arguments are filled from a context.
+This line is noteworthy: `(fn [ctx] @(contrib.reactive/cursor (:cell-data ctx) [:reg/gender]))` Why is it reactive?
+Because in a Reagent UI, if the context updates then the arguments need to be recomputed and the query re-run.
+Why shim a `contrib.reactive` namespace?
+Because formulas also evaluate inside Datomic Peer, to predict data dependencies before the downstream API consumer asks for them.

 ### API as a graph permits optimizations that human-coded I/O cannot do: